How One Spice Cured my Heartburn

 Can your spice cabinet be as powerful as your medicine cabinet?
 Let's find out...

-I cannot begin to tell you how much my life has improved since switching to a plant-based diet.
-I can listen to my hunger cues more clearly, I lost weight and kept it off, I have less cravings for junk, my skin has cleared up, and I can poop on a regular bases (hooray for #✌️).
+I cannot begin to tell you how much my life improved once I switched to a plant-based diet.
+I can listen to my hunger cues more clearly, I lost weight and kept it off, I don’t crave junk food, my skin cleared up, and I can poop on a regular bases (hooray for #✌️).
 I could go on with all the positives but there is one NEGATIVE thing that I have to share.

-After about a year into eating a vegan/plant-based diet, I started experiencing serious heartburn.
+About a year into eating a vegan/plant-based diet, I started experiencing serious heartburn.
 Yes, HEARTBURN!
-I thought that was something that pregnant women experienced or you got from eating too many greasy meals.
+I thought that was something pregnant women experienced or you got from eating too many greasy meals.
 Since I was neither preggo nor eating fried foods, I was very confused and wanted to find out why this was happening.
-I also wanted to find a more natural remedy for heartburn to avoid popping those chalky tablets.
+I also wanted to avoid popping those chalky tablets and find a more natural remedy.
 To the internet we go!

 I knew it had something to do with my plant-based diet since I had never had an issue prior to switching my diet.
-I discovered that dairy is often used as a remedy since it can help coat the stomach and ease the excess acid production.
+While researching, I discovered that eating dairy helps since it coats the stomach and ease the excess acid production.
 As I used to eat a lot of greek yogurt and cheese, that would explain why I was just now starting to experience heartburn.
 Additionally, as my blood group is O, I tend to have a higher level of stomach acid than the other blood types to better digest protein and fat.

 So there I was, feeling like my stomach acid was trying to burn a hole through my esophagus when I stumbled upon an Instagram post that had the answer.